DefangChen/SemCKD/README.md

 # SemCKD

-Cross-Layer Distillation with Semantic Calibration (AAAI-2021) https://arxiv.org/abs/2012.03236
+Cross-Layer Distillation with Semantic Calibration (AAAI-2021) https://arxiv.org/abs/2012.03236v1

+Journal version was published in IEEE TKDE https://ieeexplore.ieee.org/document/9767633

+A more compact and clear implementation was provided in https://github.com/DefangChen/SimKD

+## Overview

 The existing *feature distillation* works can be separated into two categories according to the position where the knowledge distillation is performed.
 As shown in the figure below, one is *feature-map distillation* and another one is *feature-embedding distillation*.